 Here's the official information on this module.

-Here are the lecture notes from the course, in one big file.
-They will grow as the course progresses.
+Here, are the lecture notes from the course up until now, in one big file.

 Here are the slides as used in the lectures.
 Please don't print these: they have zillions of pages!
 There is more material in the full notes above, anyway: these might just be nice to click through on screen.